How to Use After Effects: Precomposing

 rotate textrotate textrotate text

 But what if I wanted to actually change the source of the text?
 What if I wanted all of the text to say something else instead of “text”?
-Now I have to select each layer individually and use the Tool to change them all one at a time, which can be very tedious and time-consuming.
+Now I have to select each layer individually and use the Type Tool to change them all one at a time, which can be very tedious and time-consuming.

 change textchange textchange text